drazulay/dehydrated-nginx-config-basic/README.md

 ```
 ..to get your dhparam.pem file for use in nginx's ssl configs.
 This will take a while as it needs to farm some entropy.

-- Now edit your nginx configuration to enable ssl and include the relevant keypairs.
+- Now add/edit your `/etc/nginx/sites-available/mydomain.eu` nginx configuration file to enable ssl and include the relevant keypairs.
 Something like this:

 ```
 	listen 443 ssl;